 Frequently Asked Questions

 What kind of aircraft do you fly?
 We fly Cessna 206 Stationair on floats, a very common Alaskan bush plane used state-wide to carry passengers, supplies and mail to remote communities and outposts.
 Our aircraft can seat five passengers, and is maintained to the highest maintenance standards.
+The weight we can carry greatly depends on the distance we need to fly, extra fuel we have to carry for navigating around the weather and even the number of passengers that will be on the flight – we remove seats that will not be necessary on a flight.

 When will the weather improve?
 Many flights in Alaska are delayed by weather.
 At Steller Air we are committed to your safety and will make decisions to wait until we can safely get you to your destination.
 If the weather does not clear to a level where we can safely launch a flight, it will be canceled.
 If your flight is canceled, you may reschedule for another day or receive a full refund.